-Sean Sullivan focuses his practice on First Party Insurance Defense Litigation, including coverage and bad faith litigation, as well as Third Party Defense and General Liability.
+Sean Sullivan focuses his practice on first-party insurance defense, including coverage and bad faith litigation, as well as third-party defense and general liability.
 He is a seasoned counselor and litigator, with experience litigating in both state and federal courts across the country.

 Sean has defended insurers against personal injury claims and in premise liability cases, with experience in pre-litigation negotiation, trial preparation and successful resolution of claims.
-His broad experience includes all areas of the construction industry, business incorporation, as well as copy write and trademark litigation, family law and regulatory compliance.
+His broad experience includes all areas of the construction industry, business incorporation, as well as copyright and trademark litigation, family law, and regulatory compliance.